 A behavioral approach to teaching and learning will be used in this class.
-You will be provided with study guides each week, quizzed frequently, and receive immediate feedback on your performance.
+You will be provided with study guides each week, quizzed frequently, receive immediate feedback on your performance, and you will be given opportunities to improve on your prior performance on remedial quizzes.